-The potential for additive toxic effects of TWW to marine organisms at the edge of the initial mixing zone (i.e. after initial dilution of the TWW with seawater) was assessed as per the ANZECC/ARMCANZ (2000) calculation for the total toxicity of the mixture (TTM).
+The potential for additive toxic effects of TWW on marine organisms at the edge of the initial mixing zone (i.e. after initial dilution of the TWW with seawater) was assessed as per the ANZECC/ARMCANZ (2000) calculation for the total toxicity of the mixture (TTM).
 TTM is a relative score and does not have a unit of measurement.
-The EQG for the TTM is outlined in Table 5.
+The EQG for the TTM is outlined in Table 2.5.

-Table 5 Environmental Quality Guideline for the Total Toxicity of the Mixture (TTM)
+Table 2.5 Environmental Quality Guideline for the Total Toxicity of the Mixture (TTM)

-Where there are mixtures of toxicants, the TTM at a single site or for a defined area, should not EQG exceed 1, using the TTM formula.
-Notes:
+EQG Where there are mixtures of toxicants, the TTM at a single site or for a defined area, should not exceed 1, using the TTM formula.
+Notes: - Invironmental quality quideline: TTM - total tovicity of the mixture

-EQG = environmental quality guideline; TTM = total toxicity of the mixture 1
+1. EQG = Environmental quality guideline; TTM = total toxicity of the mixture

-TTM = Σ (Ci/EQGi) where Ci is the concentration of the 'i'th component in the mixture and the EQGi is the guideline for that 2. component.
+2. TTM = Σ (Ci/EQGi) where Ci is the concentration of the 'i'th component in the mixture and the EQGi is the guideline for that component.

-The TTM following minimum initial dilution of 1:270 was 0.37 (Table 6) and was below the ANZECC/ARMCANZ (2000) guideline, meeting the EQG.
+The TTM following minimum initial dilution of 1:568 was 0.38 (Table 2.6) and was below the ANZECC/ARMCANZ (2000) guideline, meeting the EQG.
 As such, it is not expected that the combined additive effect of these contaminants will have an adverse effect on marine flora and fauna on the area surrounding the Bunbury ocean outlet.

-Table 6 Total toxicity of treated wastewater (TWW) at the edge of the initial mixing zone associated with the Bunbury ocean outlet
+Table 2.6 Total toxicity of treated wastewater (TWW) at the edge of the initial mixing zone associated with the Bunbury ocean outlet

-Ammonia (μg/L) Copper (μg/L) Zinc (μg/L) TWW with seawater mixture (T ity of the
+Natural conentration ns in Perth's coastal w Initial dilution of Total toxicity of Ammonia (μg/L) Cooper (μg/L) Zinc (μg/L) TWW with seawater the mixture (TTM) 1.5 0.08 0.15 1:568 0.38

-TM)

-1.5 0.08 0.15 1:270 0.37

 Background concentrations for copper and zinc from McAlpine et al. (2005); Perth marine waters (99.
 19; Table 12).
-Surface 1. background concentration for ammonia calculated as the average surface concentration of the five reference sites (WQR1-WQR5); where this value was less than the limit of reporting (LoR), half the LoR was used in calculations.
+Surface background concentration for ammonia calculated as the average surface concentration of the five reference sites (WQR1-WQR5); where this value was less than the limit of reporting (LoR), half the LoR was used in calculations.